fjwhittle/fjwhittle.github.io/_posts/2019-05-26--unique-square-and-rank.markdown

-I'm actually a little frustrated that when I tried to do this with a mapping function, my `$n` ranking variable would always be evaluated before anything was mapped to the output, which made the `rank-standard` routine behave the same as the `rand-modified` one; if anyone has any ideas on how to avoid this, I'd love to hear them.
+I'm actually a little frustrated that when I tried to do this with a mapping function, my `$n` ranking variable would always be evaluated before anything was mapped to the output, which made the `rank-standard` routine behave the same as the `rank-modified` one; if anyone has any ideas on how to avoid this, I'd love to hear them.
 The implementation was:

 {% highlight perl %}